 My time there was too brief.
 I’m sure I could live there.

 On Stalker Creek

-That night I was four hours southwest of the Lemhi Valley in a little cabin with big glass windows on the banks of Stalker Creek.
+That night I was four hours southwest of the Lemhi Valley in a little cabin with big windows on the banks of Stalker Creek.
 The cabin is owned by The Nature Conservancy and part of their Silver Creek Preserve.
 Silver Creek is the place where old photographs show Ernest Hemingway and Gary Cooper hunting.
 On the way in I passed an enormous bull elk attended by two females and decided I won’t hike off-road alone.